 created by microbiologists for microbiologists, so no GC experience is necessary.

 What makes the Sherlock MIS unique is that all microbes are analyzed using the same procedure, with no offline tests, gram stains or biochemical cards required.
-The system is FDA 21CFR Part 11 compliant and validation packages are available for Bio/Pharma QC customers.
+The system is U.S. FDA 21CFR Part 11 compliant and IQ/OQ packages are available to aid with system validation.

-In addition to microbial ID, the Sherlock MIS can be used to analyze fatty acids and related compounds from soil (eg. PLFA), algal biofuels and omega-3 fatty acids, thereby increasing the systems utility for researchers.
+In addition to microbial ID, the Sherlock MIS can be used to analyze fatty acids and related compounds from soil (e.g. PLFA), algal biofuels and omega-3 fatty acids, thereby increasing the systems utility.

 - Inexpensive per sample cost.